Annika1712/devops-final-project/CICD_README.md

 After completion of either of those workflows, the deploy workflow gets triggered.
 You can also trigger the deploy workflow manually should you want to.

 ## prerequisites
-For Docker to know which tags to apply use 'git tag -a'
+For Docker to know which tags to apply use 'git tag -a' and 'git push origin tag <tag_name>'

 Before you start the workflow, make sure you have all variables.
 They are preset, but the following variables need to be present for the workflow to complete successfully.
 In secrets: